HardlyDifficult/Tutorials/Chapter5.md

 <hr></details>

-## 5.2) Stop swinging by default
+## 5.3) Start swinging hammer on equip

-Update the hammer animator to not play any animation by default.
+Add a script to the hammer to start the swing animation when it's equip.

 <details><summary>How</summary>

+Stop swinging by default:

  - Select a Hammer.
  - Open menu Window -> Animator.